Anderson, TX 77830

-Gibbons Creek Steam Electric Station has 16 groundwater monitoring wells, 16 of which have been polluted above federal advisory levels based on samples collected between June 21, 2016 and September 07, 2017.
-Groundwater at this site contains unsafe levels of sulfate, lithium, cobalt, beryllium, boron, cadmium, lead, thallium, radium, arsenic, mercury and fluoride.Site description
+Gibbons Creek Steam Electric Station has 16 groundwater monitoring wells, 16 of which have been polluted above federal advisory levels based on samples collected between June 21, 2016 and June 28, 2019.
+Groundwater at this site contains unsafe levels of lithium, sulfate, cobalt, beryllium, boron, cadmium, thallium, radium, lead, arsenic, mercury and fluoride.Site description

 For more information on Texas Coal Ash, see Earthjustice's information sheet, Texas and Coal Ash Disposal in Ponds and Landfills.